 Recovering at Home

 - You might see tiny particles floating in your urine.
 This is normal.
 These are pieces of prostate tissue and tiny blood clots.
 This gets better by drinking more fluids.
 Try to drink 6 to 8 (8-ounce) glasses of water every day.

 - Have a temperature of 101 °F (38.3 °C) or higher.

-- Cannot urinate.
+- Can’t urinate.